 Money talks, which is why sales value is such an effective measurement tool for proving the value of each marketing campaign.

-Every month, agencies create marketing reports to show the results they’re generating for clients.
-Those reports often show marketing metrics” like website traffic, visitors, and page views.
+Every month, agencies create marketing reports to show the results they're generating for clients.
+Those reports often show marketing metrics" like website traffic, visitors, and page views.
 The problem is clients are often unimpressed with metrics like website traffic; how can they justify marketing spend when reports have nothing to do with sales?
-There’s a disconnect between marketing metrics and sales metrics.
+There's a disconnect between marketing metrics and sales metrics.
+Just as your whole business uses team collaboration tools, your whole business must be able to understand reports.

 What if marketing reports contained more relevant data?
 By capturing every lead, including phone calls, you can see which leads came from each marketing channel.
 Most people understand that leads directly fuel sales.